34-4/Stalkers-List/README.md

 This is a repository for Foxzie Server.

-Mainly for fun & caught stalkers lurking there.
+Mainly for fun & trying to caught stalkers lurking there.